-Hope to see you at the journal’s launch party this Friday, April 29th at 7pm.
-There will be readings by Jeremy Michael Clark, Andrew Mangan, and Kamilah Aisha Moon, contributors to the NYU Creative Writing Program’s nationally distributed literary journal.
-There will also be octopus temporary tattoos, drawn by me!
-Enjoy.
+It’s such an honor to see my artwork on the cover of Washington Square Review again.
+I loved creating this octopus embroidery!
+Thank you so much to the editors who commissioned this piece.
+The poet Javier Zamora and other fantastic writers have work in this issue, and I can’t wait to pour through it.
+I hope to see you at the journal’s launch party this Friday, April 29th at 7pm at the Lillian Vernon Creative Writing House.
+There will be readings by Jeremy Michael Clark, Andrew Mangan, and Kamilah Aisha Moon, contributors to the nationally distributed literary journal.
+There will also be octopus temporary tattoos, drawn by me.
+Enjoy!

 I had the honor of being the featured artist in Issue 15 of Rogue Agent!
 Many thanks to Jill Khoury and Jen Stein for making this happen.

 Today I have a new poem in the latest issue of The Grief Diaries.
 Click here to read the poem and here to check out artwork and writing by Ira Huff, Jonathan May, John Sibley Williams, Katia Noyes, Tanya Couch, and Maia Evrona.